Home > Analyses > Consumer Cyclical > Packaging Corporation of America

 Financial Performance & Fundamental Metrics

-I will analyze Packaging Corporation of America’s income statement, key financial ratios, and dividend payout policy to assess its overall financial health and investment potential.
+I will analyze Packaging Corporation of America’s income statement, key financial ratios, and dividend payout policy to assess its core financial health and shareholder value.

 Income Statement

-The table below summarizes the annual income statement data for Packaging Corporation of America (PKG) from 2020 to 2024, reflecting key financial metrics in USD.
+The table below summarizes Packaging Corporation of America’s annual income statement figures from 2021 to 2025, in USD.

 income statement